stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 ## Acknowledgment

-By default, the server will automatically acknowledge STOMP messages before the message is delivered to the client.
+By default, the server automatically acknowledges STOMP messages before delivering them to the client.

-Instead, the client can choose to handle message acknowledgment by subscribing to a destination with the `ack` header set to `client` or `client-individual`.
+Alternatively, the client can handle acknowledgments by subscribing with the `ack` header set to `client` or `client-individual`.

-In that case, the client must use the [Message#ack](/api-docs/latest/interfaces/IMessage.html#ack) method to inform the broker that it has processed the message.
+In that case, call [Message#ack](/api-docs/latest/interfaces/IMessage.html#ack) to inform the broker that the message has been processed.

 ```javascript
 const subscription = client.subscribe(